 The New Keynesian parameters are standard in the literature.
 The first 5 parameters correspond exactly to those in Gali (2008).
-The habit formation parameter, the indexation parameter and the parameters in the interest rate rule are all the same as in Christiano et al. (2005).
-We take d = 2 from Woodford (2003, p.
+The habit formation parameter, the indexation parameter and the parameters in the interest rate rule are all the same as in Christiano et al. (2005).16 We take d = 2 from Woodford (2003, p.
 218-219), which also corresponds closely to Rotemberg and Woodford (1997).
 This set of parameters implies a response to a small monetary policy shock under the Taylor rule that is similar to the empirical VAR results reported by Christiano et al. (2005).
-The level of output and inflation at their peak correspond exactly to that in the data.
-Both the output and inflation response is humped shaped like the data, although the peak response (quarter 6 and 3 respectively for inflation and output) occurs a bit earlier than in the data.
+The response of output, inflation and interest rates to such a shock are shown in the online Appendix.
+The levels of output and inflation at their peak are similar to what is found in the data.
+Both the output and inflation response are humped shaped, although the peak response occurs a bit earlier than in the data.